Benefits Of Interpersonal Psychotherapy As A Mental Health Treatment

 Psychotherapists specializing in interpersonal psychotherapy often assist clients in a conflict between them and another individual or social group.
 Conflict can occur for many reasons, whether due to misunderstandings, unresolved challenges, mismatching communication or love styles, or growing apart from one another.
 These psychotherapists take an individual approach to help clients understand their role in their relationship conflicts and how to set boundaries, de-escalate conflict, and keep themselves safe.

-IPT may help with lack of fulfillment in existing interpersonal relationships
+IPT may help with the lack of fulfillment in existing interpersonal relationships

 In some situations, an individual's self-esteem, personal beliefs, or cognitive distortions may keep them in a relationship when they no longer love the person or want to stay.
 While such challenges are often addressed by cognitive behavioral therapists, there are many ways that an interpersonal psychotherapist can help these individuals make healthier choices and create more nourishing connections.

-Interpersonal therapy can treat symptoms of depression, eating disorders, and other challenges
+IPT can be an effective treatment for symptoms of depression, anxiety disorders, eating disorders, and other mental health challenges

 Interpersonal psychotherapy is a niche type of counseling that allows clients to delve into their interpersonal connections with psychotherapeutic intervention.
 You can find an interpersonal psychotherapist by searching online or contacting your primary care physician for a referral.
 Many online psychologist directories list psychotherapists by specialty, as well.